 Greenwald presented at the 2006 Conference for Advancement of Mathematics Teaching in Houston, TX; the 2007 Annual Conference of the Arizona Association of Teachers of Mathematics; the 2007 to 2009, 2011 and 2013 conferences of the Colorado Council of Teachers of Mathematics conferences; and the 2006 to 2009 California Mathematics Conferences in Pacific Grove, CA.

 The author resides with her husband in Colorado where she continues to develop quality resources to help children succeed in school.
-She has three adult children who mastered math facts at a very early age and two young granddaughters who will “know” their math facts when they enter school!
+She has three adult children who mastered math facts at a very early age and three young granddaughters who will “know” their math facts when they enter school!

 For information or questions on scheduling a workshop, presentation, or event, please email Susan at info@LongevityPublishing.com.